+Have you ever wondered what cookware best suits your family’s needs?
 In today’s post, we are featuring the pros and cons of various types of cookware.

-First of all, before your begin reading this post let me first state that we are NOT being paid by any company or manufacturer to write this post and this is NOT a sponsored post.
+First of all, before you begin reading this post let me first state that we are NOT being paid by any company or manufacturer to write this post and this is NOT a sponsored post.
 All opinions in this post are strictly our own.
 However, this post does contain affiliate links:

 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-Recently I was on a mission to replace most of my kitchen pots and pans.
+Recently I was on a personal mission to replace most of my kitchen pots and pans.
 Through some homework, personal experience, and trial-n-error I finally found what I was looking for.

 I’ll let you know what I ended up buying at the end of this post, but in the meantime, Anna and I are going to discuss what is great, and not so great, about all the cookware options that are available.